NaikAayush/orange-haxplore-2.0/README.md

 #### Usage

 _Tell in steps how can we setup your application.
 Also mention all relevant requirements and links._
+* First step is to run npm -i to make sure to install all the dependencies.
+* The Front End Angular app is in the client folder, and can be run using ng serve.
+* The Back End Node.js code is under the server folder, and npm run is used to run it.
+* The App consists of 4 interfaces.
+1. Producer - Where the Food Producer creates the block on the blockchain with starter information.
+2. Supplier - The Supplier updates the block with further information such as date and storage temperature.
+3. Seller - Further updates in regards to the storage area, temperature, and date.
+4. Consumer - The dashboard to look at all the transparent data, to completely know about the origin of the Food.

+* All our services communicate via APIs, for scalability and simplicity

 #### Tracks used